hafsahalkh/hafsahalkh/README.md

 * I have two cats Luna and Stache!
 Fun fact- Stache was nicknamed "Mustache" because he always had a milk mustache as a kitten & has a permanent white stache now

 **˚ʚ♡ɞ˚ Learning ˚ʚ♡ɞ˚**
-* Ongoing Bachelor's in CS
+* Ongoing Combined BS/MS in Computer Science w/ a track in Software Design and Development
-* Beginning a combined BS/MS program in Spring of 2025
 * Python Essential Training by Ryan Mitchell on LinkedinLearning
 * Learning Python with Joe Marini on LinkedinLearning
 * Advanced Python with Joe Marini on LinkedinLearning